 Ecology

-The ecological situation throughout the Kama is ambiguous.
-In the upper reaches, the river flows through a relatively sparsely populated countryside - there is no major cities and industrial enterprises, so the water in it is clean.
+The ecological situation along the entire length of the Kama is ambiguous.
+In the upper reaches the river flows through relatively sparsely populated rural areas - there is no major cities and industrial enterprises, so the water in it is clean.
 However, large settlements appear in the middle and lower reaches (from the mouth of the Vishera).
-Here, the waters of the Kama River are heavily polluted by industrial and domestic wastewater, and it also receives polluted tributaries (Kosva, Chusovaya, etc.).
-It is difficult to establish how much wastewater is being discharged, but in the region of Perm alone, this figure, measured by environmentalists, amounted to about 100 cubic meters per day.
-At the same time, the volume of discharges is constantly growing, and their cleaning remains at the same level.
-Experts consider the Kama one of the most environmentally unfavorable Russian rivers and have repeatedly stated that its pollution sewage threatens the health of people living on its shores.
+Here, the waters of the Kama River are heavily polluted by industrial and domestic wastewater, and it also receives fairly polluted tributaries (Kosva, Chusovaya, etc.).
+It is difficult to establish how much wastewater is discharged, but in the Perm region alone, this figure, measured by ecologists, was about 100 cubic meters per day.
+At the same time, the volume of discharges is constantly growing, but their treatment remains at the same level.
+Experts consider the Kama one of the most environmentally unfavorable Russian rivers and have repeatedly stated that its pollution wastewater threatens the health of people living on its banks.

 Alloy

-• Route: usually rafting down the Upper Kama.
-The starting point depends on the water level in the river, usually they try to start the route as far upstream as possible.
+• Route: usually rafted along the Upper Kama.
+The starting point depends on the water level in the river; usually they try to start the route as high upstream as possible.

 • Difficulty category: 1.